 Moros y Cristianos fiestas are celebrated all over this part of eastern Spain, commemorating the Christian victory over the Muslim conquerors from North Africa, who invaded the peninsula in 711 and ruled for the best part of 800 years.

 But what makes Villajoyosa’s fiesta unique is the desembarco (beach landing) by a flotilla of little ships full of costumed Moors, attacking a replica fortress built on the sands.
-It’s a re-creation of a Moorish assault on La Vila Joiosa (Villajoyosa in the local Valenciano language) back in 1538.
+It’s a re-creation of a Moorish assault on La Vila Joiosa (as Villajoyosa is known in the local Valenciano dialect) back in 1538.

-That attack came nearly 50 years after the final expulsion of the Moors from Spain.
-But corsairs from North Africa still returned to raid the coastal towns in search of slaves and plunder.
+That attack actually came nearly 50 years after the final expulsion of the Moors from Spain.
+But corsairs from North Africa kept coming back to raid the coastal towns in search of slaves and plunder.

 This time, they lost out, thanks – so the legend says – to the miraculous intervention of Santa Marta, who conjured up a storm and the resulting flood overwhelmed the Moorish fleet.
 The suitably grateful locals (los vileros) made her their patron saint in return, so La Vila’s fiesta is held in her honour in the last week of July.

 Take a look at a video of the 2018 fiesta here: